tguerin/newton/README.md

 ## Documentation

-For detailed documentation and examples, visit the [Newton Documentation](https:://newton.7omtech.fr).
+For detailed documentation and examples, visit the [Newton Documentation](https://newton.7omtech.fr).

 ## Contributing

-I welcome contributions from the community!
+We welcome contributions from the community!
 If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request on GitHub.

 ## License